xpsi-group/xpsi/docs/source/surface_radiation_field.rst

         return I * pow(10.0, 3.0 * vec[0])

     cdef double eval_hot_norm() nogil:
         # Source radiation field normalisation which is independent of the
         # parameters of the parametrised model -- i.e. cell properties, energy,
         # and angle.
         # Writing the normalisation here reduces the number of operations required
         # during integration.
+        # The units of the specific intensity need to be J/cm^2/s/keV/steradian.

         return erg / 4.135667662e-18